 Adam Harrison Levy is a writer and freelance documentary film producer and director.
 He specializes in the art of the interview.
-For the BBC he has conducted interviews with a wide range of actors, writers, musicians and film-makers including Meryl Streep, Philip Glass, and Gay Talese.
+For the BBC he has conducted interviews with a wide range of actors, writers, musicians and film-makers including Meryl Streep, Philip Glass, and Paul Auster.
 He was the U.S. producer for Selling the Sixties, a cultural history of advertising in New York in the early 1960s and Close Up, about the artist Chuck Close.
+His directing credits for the BBC include: Step Right Up and War Machine.
 He wrote the catalog essay for Hiroshima: Ground Zero 1945, an exhibition at the International Center for Photography, and Saul Leiter: Retrospective at the Deichtohallen, Hamburg.

 For the BBC and Channel 4 he has produced and directed interviews for films such as: Lou Reed Remembered, The Kennedys, D-Day to Berlin; Auschwitz: the Nazis and the Final Solution; the drama-documentary Hiroshima; and the The Genius of Photography.
 His journalism has appeared in The Huffington Post and The Guardian Weekend Magazine.
 In 2012 and 2013 he curated the BBC/SVA documentary film festival.
 In 2012 he was a Poynter Fellow at Yale University.

 He teaches at the School of Visual Arts and in the Film Studies Department at Wesleyan University.